Providers in England, Northern Ireland and Wales

 Where providers do not use credits, the expected time taken to complete the course in comparison to an equivalent full-time course can be used to determine the FTE.

 For students who study at their own pace, rather than during a set timeframe or structure and therefore determine their own intensity of study, it is not appropriate to assume that all students on the same course have the same FTE.
 Instead the FTE should be determined based on the number of credits studied within the reference period or StudentCourseSession in comparison to a full-time course.
-For providers operating a credit based system, we would expect this to be in comparison to 120 in a year for undergraduates or 180 credits for postgraduate masters.
+We would expect this to be in comparison to 120 in a year for undergraduates or 180 credits for postgraduate masters.

 Students who repeat part of a course